akhilvasvani/Linear-Algebra-Basics/readme.md

 Thank you (https://hadrienj.github.io) for your wonderful illustrations, figures, diagrams and findings.

+Thank you Aerin Kim (https://towardsdatascience.com/@aerinykim) for your intuition and findings.

 # PDF Textbooks

 [Fat, Square, and Thin Matrices - Number of Solutions to Systems of Linear Equations](http://www-users.math.umn.edu/~moham189/docs/Spring_2016/Fat,%20Square%20and%20Thin%20Matrices/Fat_Square_Thin_Matrices_Systems_of_Equations.pdf)